WeblateOrg/weblate/docs/vcs.rst

 Weblate currently supports :ref:`vcs-git` (with extended support for :ref:`vcs-github`, :ref:`vcs-gerrit` and :ref:`vcs-git-svn`) and
-:ref:`vcs-mercurial` as version control backends.
+:ref:`vcs-mercurial` as version control back-ends.

 .. _vcs-repos: